activecollab/user/README.md

 First and last name can be parsed from full name, or full name can be assembled from first and last name, depending on strategy that you select for implementation.

-Only solid class that this library offers is `ActiveCollab\User\IdentifiedVisitor` which describe a single user who announces their identity by providing their email address and optionally full name.
+This library offers two solid classes: `ActiveCollab\User\UnidentifiedVisitor` is a visitor that we know nothing about, and `ActiveCollab\User\IdentifiedVisitor` which describe a single user who announces their identity by providing their email address and optionally full name.

 ```php
 $user = new ActiveCollab\User\IdentifiedVisitor('Ilija Studen', 'ilija@example.com');